Kparkium/Zomboly/README.md

 Each member has their own individual branch where they work on their user stories.
 This branch pull and merges from and into development.
 <br>
 This structure is to make sure that the a fault of a single member does not affect the whole project and consequently the entire team.

+## How to Run The Project

+In the Unity project file hierarchy, under the scenes folder there is a Master scene where all the features are integrated with each other and is the most complete version of the game.